-Using essential oils for autism has been life changing for our family.
+Using essential oils to help with autism has been life changing for our family.
 Before using essential oils, we had tried a lot of different things.
 Pre oils, our little princess (age 5) would smear poop all over the place.
 She only slept for a few hours a night.
 It was impossible to take her out to eat or shop.
 We had no way to communicate with her.
 She had no eye contact.
 She was essentially living in her own little world.
 Since we began using essential oils, our life has done a complete turnaround.
 We still have struggles, but our situation is so much better now.
 We no longer feel helpless or hopeless.
 This is our testimonial about how essential oils (or EOs) have helped our little girl.

 The first oil we tried was peppermint.
 My daughter had a high fever.
 Since she won’t take medications, I used peppermint as a fever reducer.
 To my surprise, it worked!
 In a pinch, I put a drop right on her forehead.
 What is ideal is to have a roller bottle with a mixture of the peppermint oil and a carrier oil like fractionated coconut oil.
 You can then rub this mixture on the forehead or the back of the neck.